Gloyns/gloynscom/_works/seek.md

 ### Strategic Data Use

 One of the highlights of this project was the way we combined reverse-engineering competitors with SEEK’s own first-party data.
-By identifying the highest-traffic roles on competitor sites and overlaying that with search volume, job listings, projected job growth and salary insights from SEEK’s database, we could target roles that had both user interest and business value both now and in the future.
+By identifying the highest-traffic roles on competitor sites and overlaying that with search volume, job listings, projected job growth and salary insights from SEEK’s database, we could target roles that had both user interest and business value whilst aggresively targeting competitors most valuable content.

 ### Iterative Development with a Test-and-Learn Approach